forivall-old-repos/SublimeSortBy/README.md

 SortBy
 ======

-A Sublime Text plugin that allows you to sort lines with methods that are not presents by default.
+A Sublime Text plugin that allows you to sort lines with methods that are not present by default.

 <br>Sorting methods available:
 <br><b>Natural order</b>